Cadillac Eldorado: Eldorado Biarritz

 The Eldorado Custom Biarritz Classic was produced only for 1978; available only in two-tone Arizona beige/demitasse brown, exactly 2000 were built, consisting of 1,499 with no Astroroofs or no sunroofs; 475 with Astroroofs; 25 with sunroofs and one was produced with a unique power sliding T-top.
-Only nine of the latter are known to have been retrofitted by the American Sunroof Company under the direction of the Cadillac Motor Car Division.
+Only nine of the latter are known to have been retrofitted by the American Sunroof Company under the direction of Cadillac.

 The Biarritz package proved to be popular and was available on the Eldorado through the 1991 model year.
 In 1992, it was replaced with the touring coupe (ETC) option.
 Some of the original Biarritz styling cues vanished during the 1980s, such as the brushed stainless steel roof cap (1979–85) and the ultra-plush "pillowed" interior seating designs, but the Biarritz remained unique.